 - Elemental Powers: There are four objects that hold the powers the four classical elements, hidden away at the corners of the world.

 - Engagement Challenge: In the storybook segment of The Ship of Ice.
 The challenge is to bring the princess a flying ship.

-- Exposition Fairy: When they travel to Japan, Douwe and Domoli receive a wijsneus (literally: smartypants) to explain Japanese culture to them and translate Japanese to Dutch.
+- Exposition Fairy: When they travel to Japan, Douwe and Domoli receive a wijsneus (literally a "wisenose", although "smartypants" would get the meaning across better) to explain Japanese culture to them and translate Japanese to Dutch.
 It takes the shape of a small, flying, crystalline creature.
 Later in the album we find out that Pief had also been given one when he first came to Japan.

 - Functional Magic